appsfire/Appsfire-custom-event-adaptors/iOS/AppsfireSDK-admob/README.md

     If nothing is entered in the parameter, you will see the **Sushi** ad unit without the timer.

-4. You should be good to go after these steps.
+1. You should be good to go after these steps.
 To make sure, you can **run** the AdMob Mediation Demo project with you AdMob interstitial Unit Id and see a test interstitial.

 **Note**: Please make sure to only allocate one interstitial at a time, otherwise you can end up having less events reported to AdMob.

 ##Release Notes

+**1.4**
+Updated the adapter to support new version of the Appsfire SDK (2.4.0).

 **1.3**
 Fixed an issue where AdMob would not get properly notified of absence of ads after a `AFAdSDKAdAvailabilityPending` availability status.